 In this lecture series, we would like to take you on a journey to explore the interdisciplinary fundamentals of qualitative research.
 We will endeavor to convey even demanding theoretical approaches in a way that makes them easier to comprehend.
 Our goal is to make this lecture series a fascinating intellectual adventure and provide you with rich background knowledge of the craft of qualitative research.

 These lectures deal first with the prerequisites of understanding and interpreting, then the qualities of texts and images as qualitative data.
-After this, Thomas Muhr will describe the IT tools used in computer-aided data analysis, using the development of ATLAS.ti as an example, before Susanne Friese offers an insight into working with ATLAS.ti.
+After this, Thomas Muhr will describe the IT tools used in computer-aided data analysis, using the development of ATLAS.ti as an example.

 There are a total of 8 lectures.
 The remaining lectures: